Optimal Impedance Matching and Quantum Limits of Electromagnetic Axion and Hidden-Photon Dark Matter Searches: Flux-to-Voltage Amplifiers

 Identifying $\hat{\Phi}_{a}=M\hat{I}_{s}$ as the flux applied to the flux-to-voltage amplifier input, we may identify the Fourier component $\chi_{V_{\rm out}J}(\nu)$ as the more familiar flux-to-voltage transfer function:

 The maximum power delivered to the load is achieved for $Z_{L}=Z_{\rm out}^{*}$, so we obtain a power gain

-When the power gain is greater than unity, both quadratures of the signal are amplified (the amplifier discussed here being phase-insensitive) and Heisenberg's uncertainty principle dictates that a minimum amount of noise must be added.
+When the power gain is greater than unity, both quadratures of the signal are amplified (the amplifier discussed here being phase-insensitive) and Heisenberg's uncertainty principle dictates that noise must be added by the measurement.

-We are now ready to set the standard quantum limit on the added noise of the idealized flux-to-voltage amplifier.
-We assume that the amplifier possesses no reverse gain; a signal coupled into the amplifier through the output voltage does not produce input flux.
-Furthermore, we assume that the in-phase correlations of the current imprecision noise and voltage backaction noise vanishes, $Re\ \mathcal{S}_{IV}^{FV}(\nu)=0$.
+We are now ready to set the quantum limit on the added noise of the idealized flux-to-voltage amplifier.
+We assume that the amplifier possesses no reverse gain: a signal coupled into the amplifier through the output voltage does not produce input flux.
+Furthermore, we assume that the in-phase correlation of the current imprecision noise and voltage backaction noise vanishes, $Re\ \mathcal{S}_{IV}^{FV}(\nu)=0$.
 (Such an assumption is compatible with some dc SQUID models.
 See, for example, \cite{clarke1979optimization}.)
-Since both quadratures of the signal are amplified equally, Heisenberg's uncertainty principle places a constraint on the symmetrized quantum noise spectral densities of the flux-to-voltage amplifier circulating current and the output voltage.
+Heisenberg's uncertainty principle places a constraint on the symmetrized quantum noise spectral densities of the flux-to-voltage amplifier circulating current and the output voltage.
 Identifying the symmetrized quantum spectral densities with the one-sided classical noise spectral densities (i.e. $\hat{F}=\hat{J}$, $\hat{I}=\hat{V}_{\rm out}$, and $\bar{S}_{JJ} \rightarrow \mathcal{S}_{JJ}/2$ in equation (4.11) of \cite{clerk2010introduction}), the constraint can be written as

 where $\Xi(z)$ is a complex function defined as